Reviews You Can Rely On

 Servicing

-To access the axle of the Dagga you’ll need an 8mm hex and an 8mm socket and wrench.
-Once you remove the end cap from the axle you can access the nut that holds the axle in place.
+To access the axle of the Dagga, you'll need an 8mm hex and an 8mm socket and wrench.
+Once you remove the end cap from the axle, you can access the nut that holds the axle in place.
 Our socket set uses a reducer to fit the 8mm socket onto the ratchet, which is long enough to access the nut.
-You’ll need to hold the 8mm hex into the end of the spindle as you remove the nut, and then the axle will pull out the pedal body.
-Overall, the process is very easy and just requires a few more tools than the easiest pedals to service.
+You'll need to hold the 8mm hex into the end of the spindle as you remove the nut, and then the axle will pull out the pedal body.
+Overall, the process is very easy and requires a few more tools than the easiest pedals to service.

-Chromag sells a replacement rebuild kit on their website in addition to a socket tool, and bushing removal and installation too.
-These tools are not needed to service the pedal but can make the process smoother especially if you don’t already own a socket set.
+Chromag sells a replacement rebuild kit on their website in addition to a socket tool and bushing removal and installation too.
+These tools are not needed to service the pedal but can make the process smoother, especially if you don't already own a socket set.

 The axle is fairly easy to remove and as you can see is also well greased from the factory.